MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 * Datasets modified by using the [XMLA endpoint](../admin/service-premium-connect-tools.md) can't be downloaded to a PBIX file.
 * If you create a Power BI report based on a dataset in one workspace and publish to a different workspace, you and your users won't be able to download it.
 The download feature is not supported in this scenario.
 * You can only download the original report.
 You can't download a copy of a report.
-* If you update the datasource (either through the portal, or using the REST APIs - [Datasets - Update Datasources](/rest/api/power-bi/datasets/update-datasources) or [Datasets - Update Datasources In Group](/rest/api/power-bi/datasets/update-datasources-in-group)) after establishing a [live connection](../connect-data/desktop-report-lifecycle-datasets.md), the downloaded PBIX will still contain the old datasource.
+* If you download a live connection report (connected to [SSAS](../connect-data/desktop-analysis-services-tabular-data.md) or [AAS](/azure/analysis-services/analysis-services-connect-pbi)) after changing its datasource [(using deployment pipeline rules](./deployment-pipelines-get-started.md#step-4---create-deployment-rules), or REST APIs Update Datasources or Update Datasources In Group), the downloaded PBIX will still contain the old datasource.

 ## Next steps